LondonStory/Supervised-NLP-models/README.md

 # Supervised-NLP-models

+## Description
-Various supervised NLP models are applied on the CrowdTangle (Facebook) dataset for tasks like, sentiment analysis, hate speech detection etc. We use multilingual and bilingual models for benchmarking purposes, and compare their performance.
+Various pre-trained language models are fine tuned on various labelled datasets, and then applied on the CrowdTangle (Facebook) dataset to perform NLP tasks like, sentiment analysis, hate speech detection etc. We use multilingual and bilingual models for benchmarking purposes, and compare their performance below.

+## Aim
 The goal is to automatically filter out the toxic contents and identify harmful actors within the CrowdTangle platform.

-## Benchmark results
+## Benchmark results from fine-tuning the pre-trained models

  Pre-trained model | Language | Training dataset | Method | Batch size | Learning Rate | Epochs | Macro F1 | Link